pleerock/ng2-paginator/README.md

 </router-paginator>
 ```

-* `paramName` - router parameter name to be used to store page.
-Either this, either `queryParamName` must be set.
+* `param` - router parameter name to be used to store page.
+Either this, either `queryParam` must be set.
-* `queryParamName` - router parameter name to be used to store page.
-Either this, either `paramName` must be set.
+* `queryParam` - router parameter name to be used to store page.
+Either this, either `param` must be set.
 * `total` - a total number of items of the content you show
 * `onPage` - number of items of content you show per page
 * `currentPage` - currently selected page